vhelin/wla-dx/doc/wlaflags.rst

     source file.
 -MP Create a phony target for each dependency other than the main file,
     use this with -M.
+-MF Specify a file to write the dependencies to, use this with -M.
 -q  Quiet mode. ``.PRINT*`` -directives output nothing.
 -s  Don't create _sizeof_* and _padding_* definitions.
 -t  Test assemble.
 Doesn't output any files.